Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Extracting the asymptotically trapped power

-In this section we find the total power injected into the system by a single point source, and compute the fractional power carried in trapped modes as a function of frequency.
+In this section we find the total power injected into the system by a single point source, and compute the fractional power carried to infinity in trapped modes, as a function of frequency.
+The source $\xx_0$ is assumed to be inside the central unit cell, \ie, $-\tfrac{d}{2} < x_1^0 < \tfrac{d}{2}$.